HShrigma/Java-Caesar-Cypher/README.md

 This is a beginner-friendly **Caesar Cipher** program written in Java that allows users to encrypt or decrypt messages using a numeric key.
 It's designed with user interaction in mind via the command line, and includes safe input handling for a smoother experience.

+This is also mostly a learning exercise for me as I'm getting used to Java syntax.
 ---

 ## 💡 What it Does